canjs/canjs/guides/models.md

 We're not going to connect to a server to retrieve our data; however, we're going to code our model as if we were.
 How can this possibly work?
-CanJS provides a handy utility, can.fixture, that we can use to mimic the functionality of connecting to a server.
+CanJS provides a handy utility, can.fixture, that we can use to easily mimic the functionality of connecting to a server.
 As the CanJS docs say, "can.fixture intercepts an AJAX request and simulates the response with a file or a function.
 You can use [can.fixutre] to develop JavaScript independently of